Skip to content

 Marie-Louise Coidavid: The 1st and only Queen of Hayti.

-Marie-Sainte Dédée Bazile: Valuable contributor to the Haitian Revolution, Head of Supplies and Logistics in the camp of Jean-Jacques Dessalines.
+Marie-Sainte Dédée Bazile: Valuable contributor to the Haitian Revolution in the camp of Jean-Jacques Dessalines.

 Marie-Claire Heureuse Felicité Bonheur: Born enslaved and became a free woman, educator, natural healer, war nurse, constitutionalist, author, adoptive mother of dozens and 1st Empress of Hayti, Empire of Freedom.